jeorgen/chromanode-regtest-backend/README.md

 ...and take the appropriate command from there and run it from a terminal to see what the problem is. var/log/ also has logs for each service.

+HOW TO CHANGE THE SETTINGS IN BUILDOUT

+Unless specfied otherwise, the buildout command will read its instructions from the ```./buildout.cfg``` file.
+In the stock install, the buildout.cfg file is just pointing to the ```./etc/base.cfg``` file.

+You should not change the base.cfg file directly, if possible.
+You can however add stuff to the buildout.cfg file that modifies the base.cfg file.
+Here are the rules:

+Modifying a section

+A buildout section start with a title in brackets, such as ```[config]```.
+If you add a section to buildout.cfg, buildout will first read the section from base.cfg, and then apply the changes found in buildout.cfg.
+So for example writing this in buildout.cfg:

+[config]
+    port_offset = 100

+...will change the port_offset setting from 0 to 100, but will keep all other settings from the base.cfg file.
+See https://pypi.python.org/pypi/zc.buildout/2.4.5#multiple-configuration-files for reference info

+An equal sign```=``` will replace the previous value of that setting.
+By typing ```+=``` you can intead add to the setting.
+This only makes sense for settings that are lists.
+Example: If base.cfg has the setting:

+[foo]
+bar =
+    baz
+    bletch
+    flum

+...then putting this in buildout.cfg

+[foo]
+bar +=
+    fab

+...will add fab to the values of ```bar```.
+See https://pypi.python.org/pypi/zc.buildout/2.4.5#adding-and-removing-options for reference info.

 CHANGING PORTS AND STUFF - RUNNING MULTIPLE BUILDOUTS ON THE SAME SERVER

 There is now a setting called ```port_offset``` in the config section in etc/base.cfg.
 It is by default set to 0.
 By setting it to e.g 100, all ports are shifted 100 numbers up.
 In this way you can run many independent buildouts in parallel.

-Remember to rerun buildout after having changed the setting.
+Remember to rerun buildout after having changed the settings.

 CHANGING INDIVIDUAL PORTS AND STUFF

-Port and authentication settings can be changed in etc/base.cfg in the config section.
+Port and authentication settings can be changed in the config section.
 For any port and auth changes to take effect:

 * Stop supervisord (./bin/supervisorctl shutdown)
 * Rerun buildout (./bin/buildout)